cedricziel/ha-addons/tempo/DOCS.md

 Grafana Tempo is an open source, easy-to-use, and high-scale distributed tracing backend.

+This addons works well with the OpenTelemetry collector addon from this repository.

 ## How to use

 To send data to Tempo, you can use OTLP, Jaeger and Zipkin.